theMK2k/Media-Hoarder/README.md

 # MediaBox
-MediaBox is THE frontend for your movie and tv series collection if you love metadata, filter abilities and easy management.
+MediaBox is THE frontend for your movie (and later: tv series) collection if you love metadata, filter abilities and easy management.

 ## Features
 - Tons of metadata from imdb.com including poster images